 Note:

-An individual may not receive a single eCode or cumulative eCodes that equal or exceed $200 in a calendar year.
+A recipient may not receive a single eCode or cumulative eCodes that equal or exceed $200 in a calendar year.

-If a single eCode or cumulative eCode payments will equal or exceed $200 in a calendar year an eCode cannot be used as an alternative payment method, and the original payment method from the respective policy must be used.
+If a single eCode or cumulative eCode payments will equal or exceed $200 in a calendar year an eCode cannot be used as an alternative payment method, and a payment method allowed by the policy under which payment is being made (8.6.4 Request Payment for Cash Gifts, Prizes, and Awards or 8.6.10 Request Incentive Payment for Activity Participation) must be used.

-An eCode may not be used to make a payment to an individual’s organization under 8.6.10 Request Incentive Payment for Activity Participation.

 An eCode cannot be used as a payment to foreign national nonresident aliens.
 Refer to Payments to Foreign Nationals for instructions on processing payment.

 University employees may not be paid by eCode for work-related duties (e.g., thank you gift, etc.).
 However, University employees may be provided with eCode payments for reasons consistent with this policy that are not related to their employment.